 Whereas the C-chord looks like this on the piano:

-This is one of the great aspects to understanding music theory and standard notation because once you know how to understand the theories and the common language that’s used for each instrument, you’ve essentially mastered the hard part.
+This is one of the great aspects of understanding music theory and standard notation because once you know how to understand the theories and the common language that’s used for each instrument, you’ve essentially mastered the hard part.

 Once you know how to read music, and are good at it, it’s just a matter of learning how these relationships play out on the instrument you’re learning.
+Like I said earlier, I learned a good amount from PianoForAll.

 For this reason, the piano/keyboard is one of the most commonly suggested instruments for people to learn when they’re getting into music.